-\end{definition} When~$\langle h,t \rangle \models \varphi$ holds, we say that~$\langle h,t \rangle$ is an \emph{ht-model} of~$\varphi$.
-We write~$t \models \varphi$ if~$\langle t,t \rangle \models \varphi$ and we say that~$t$ is a \emph{model} of~$\varphi$.
-A (ht-)model of a set~$\Gamma$ of formulas is a (ht-)model of all formulas in~$\Gamma$.
-A model~$t$ of a set~$\Gamma$ is a \emph{stable model} of~$\Gamma$ if there is no~$h \subset t$ such that~$\langle h,t \rangle \models \Gamma$. \mysubsection{ASP System \clingo\ and CASP System~\clingcon.} \Clingo~\citep{gekakaosscwa16a} is an ASP system that provides a powerful interface for integrating external theories.
+\Clingo~\citep{gekakaosscwa16a} is an ASP system that provides a powerful interface for integrating external theories.
 It allows us to extend the basic ASP solver with new theory atoms by providing a theory grammar defining their syntax, and an implementation of their semantics via so-called \emph{theory propagators}.
 The CASP system~\clingcon~\citep{bakaossc16a} uses this \clingo\ interface to enrich the ASP language with linear constraint atoms over integers of the form

 where each~$k_i$ is an integer, each~$x_i$ is a (non-propositional) integer variable, and $\prec$ is one of the relations~\Leq, \Equ, \Neq, \Low, \Grt, \Geq.
-Recently, it has been shown that the semantics of many of the systems built using \clingo's theory interface, including \clingcon, can be nicely described in terms of~\HTC\ by associating a denotation with each theory atom~\citep{cafascwa25a}. \Clingcon\ assumes a finite\footnote{The current implementation assumes the domain of integers between~$\min_\cl$ and~$\max_\cl$ that can be set using command line arguments~$\texttt{--min--int=<i>}$ and~$\texttt{--max-int=<i>}$.
+Recently, it has been shown that the semantics of many of the systems built using \clingo's theory interface, including \clingcon, can be nicely described in terms of~\HTC\ by associating a denotation with each theory atom~\citep{cafascwa25a}. \Clingcon\ assumes a finite \footnote{The current implementation assumes the domain of integers between~$\min_\cl$ and~$\max_\cl$ that can be set using command line arguments~$\texttt{--min--int=<i>}$ and~$\texttt{--max-int=<i>}$.
 The default values are~$-2^{30}+1$ and~$2^{30}-1$, which are also the minimum and maximum values that can be selected.} domain of integers~$\Zcl \subseteq \mathbb{Z}$ with a minimum,~$\smin_\cl$, and a maximum value,~$\smax_\cl$.
 Consequently, the \HTC\ domain to capture \clingcon's semantics is~$\Dcl = \Zcl \cup \{\true\}$.
 The set of all valuations with domain~$\Dcl$ is given by~$\Vcl$.
 With it, the denotation of atom~\eqref{eq:clingcon-atom} is defined as follows:

 Let us now recall the syntax of \clingcon\ programs~\citep{bakaossc16a}.
 A \clingcon~\emph{atom} is either a propositional atom or a constraint atom of form~\eqref{eq:clingcon-atom}.
 A \clingcon~\emph{literal} is any \clingcon\ atom~$a$ or its single or double negation, $\Not\ a$ or $\Not\ \Not\ a$, respectively.
 A \clingcon~\emph{rule} is an expression of the form